 In an era of ecological breakdown and rising climate anxiety, when the future is increasingly uncertain, what does it mean to become a mother?
 How can we love, nurture, and hope through collapse?

 Part of the healing—that which will bring us back into a deep, loving, sacred relationship with the living world—is the work of mothering.
 As Robin Wall Kimmerer writes in Braiding Sweetgrass, “A good mother knows that her work doesn’t end until she creates a home where all of life’s beings can flourish.”
 Here, I define “mothering” as the good work of being in service to the living world around us.
 Anyone can do this work.

-REBIRTH sets out to locate a language, orientation, and spiritual practice of mothering in a time of widespread environmental breakdown—braiding together stories from the forests, skies, and seas of the New England landscape with my own experience as a new mother in a time of urgent ecological crisis.
+REBIRTH sets out to locate a language, orientation, and spiritual practice of mothering in a time of widespread environmental breakdown—braiding together stories of whales, forests, owls, gardens, single-celled ocean-dwelling organisms, and my own experience as a new mother in a time of urgent ecological crisis.